 That gets a lot more points than temptation (with adrenaline under real testing conditions) to just start writing.
 If you do just start writing frantically (due to nervous exam energy) without outlining your ideas, you’ll likely perform poorly.
 You may go off on a tangent and in the wrong direction.
 The leading cause of low scores in Praxis constructed response questions is 1.)
 Failing to directly answer the exam question in a direct and succinct manner and/or 2.)
 Responses that comes off as a poorly thought-out, disorganized rant.

-Use Praxis II practice exams in your study guides to teach yourself how to trust in your answers.
+Use Praxis practice exams in your prep books to teach yourself how to trust your answers.
 If you find yourself frequently questioning your answers on the test, make sure that you change the answer only if you have a good reason to do so.
 Typically, your first instinct is the right one.
-The last thing you need is to stress-out doubting your answers.
+The last thing you need is to stress-out, doubting your answers.
 You’ll have enough have enough test anxiety and memory recall to contend with on your testing date.

-Don’t wait until you’re staring down your Praxis II exam before you realize you’re wasting a lot of time in things that aren’t important in the big picture when you should be studying.
+Don’t wait until you’re staring down your Praxis exam before you realize you’re wasting a lot of time in things that aren’t important in the big picture when you should be studying.
 If you exploit these simple preparation tips and you’ll dramatically improve your chances of getting a passing score.
-These preparation materials for ETS test takers will not only teach you good study habits, but will blast you into the classroom as a certified teacher.
+These preparation materials not only teach you good study habits but will blast you into the classroom as a certified teacher.

-Through Praxis exam practice, test takers understand how exam questions are posed in order to identify the best answer and write good constructed responses.
+Through Praxis study questions, test takers understand how exam questions are posed in order to identify the best answer and write good constructed responses.

-- Praxis practice tests help you evaluate how well you are progressing with your Praxis 2 study guide.
+- Praxis practice tests help you evaluate your strengths and weaknesses, so you know exactly what to focus on to pass the Praxis II and not waste hours in irrelevant, passive reading.
 In addition, the process of analyzing sample questions is already an act of learning so you are still actually reviewing.

-- Last but not the least, test practice itself is a valuable tool to Pass the Praxis II.
-Remember that even intelligent people are terrible test takers, which is why integrating practice test into your ETS test preparation is highly important.
-You will learn how to pace yourself since the ETS test is a timed test.
+- Last but not the least, Praxis test practice itself is a valuable tool.
+Remember that even intelligent people are terrible test takers.
+That’s why integrating practice exams into your preparation is highly important.
+You will learn how to pace yourself since it’s a timed test.

-Why Doing only or doing more Praxis II practice tests versus reviewing for content is an ongoing contention among test takers
+Why Doing only Praxis II practice tests versus studying content in a book is an ongoing contention among test takers

-A word of caution when it comes to Praxis 2 practice exams.
+A word of caution when it comes to Praxis practice exams.
 Many sample tests are not always representative of the actual ETS exam.
-There are times that practice exam questions are full of errors or does not come with full rationales to help you ascertain where you did wrong.
-For this very reason, it may be wise to combine both reviewing a book and doing the accompanying practice tests to ensure that you pass your ETS exam.
-However, there have been reports that some practice questions have appeared verbatim on the actual test.
-Your best bet it seems is to find a test that resembles the actual test.
+There are practice exam questions full of errors.
+Some do not come with full answer explanations to help you see why answers are correct/incorrect.
+For this very reason, it’s wise to combine both book study with doing practice tests.
+This ensures you get the both of both worlds and maximizes your probability of a passing score.
+However, there have been reports that some Praxis practice questions have appeared verbatim on the actual test.
+Your best bet it seems is to find sample questions that resembles the actual test.